 Acceptable Student Behavior: Student behavior that interferes with an instructor's ability to conduct a class or other students' opportunity to learn is unacceptable and disruptive and will not be tolerated in any instructional forum at UNT, including online spaces.
 Students engaging in unacceptable behavior will be directed to leave the virtual classroom and the instructor may refer the student to the Dean of Students to consider whether the student's conduct violated the Code of Student Conduct.
 The university's expectations for student conduct apply to all instructional forums, including university and electronic classrooms, labs, discussion groups, field trips, etc. The Code of Student Conduct can be found deanofstudents.unt.edu.
-In this online course, "acceptable student behavior" includes (but is not limited to), being respectful of others' thoughts, opinions, perspectives, and experiences.
+In this online course, "acceptable student behavior" includes (but is not limited to), being respectful of others' thoughts, opinions, perspectives, and experiences in online discussions.

-Contacting the Professor: Please feel free to come by office hours for assistance.
-Otherwise, email is the best way to get in touch with me outside of class: adam.dunstan@unt.edu.
-In the email, you must indicate your course and full name.
-You must also use your official UNT email, not a private email.
-I cannot communicate with you through email other than your UNT account.
+Contacting the Professor: When emailing me you must indicate your course and full name to facilitate my response.
+You must also use your official UNT email (not a private email).
 Understand that I have hundreds of students and may not respond immediately.
-However, if I have not responded within 48 hours, feel free to email me to make sure I have received your email.
+However, if I have not responded within 24 hours (72 hours on the weekend), feel free to email me again to make sure I have received your email